-- During the first few days, the Student Teacher should observe class sessions led by the Cooperating Teacher and they should observe other teachers recommended by you, the Cooperating Teacher.
+- During the first few days, the Student Teacher should observe class sessions led by the Cooperating Teacher and other teachers of the students or other teachers in the school.
+If in the secondary setting or K-12 setting, they should observe other teachers recommended by you, the Cooperating Teacher.
 Observations during this time should help acclimate the Student Teacher to the school, the students and classroom protocols expected by the Cooperating Teacher.
-(See additional explanation of student teacher's observation expectations in the University Supervisor Conferences portion of this handbook) - > Be sure that the Student Teacher is given specific direction during this experience.
+(See additional explanation of student teacher's observation expectations in the University Supervisor Conferences portion of this handbook) - ➤ Be sure that the Student Teacher is given specific direction during this experience.
 For instance, you may suggest that the Student Teacher take note of classroom management techniques. - Have the Student Teacher take careful notes of the range of teaching procedures used in the classroom; moreover, decide which may be effective for various classroom activities.